InfinitumForm/serbian-transliteration/readme.txt

 (The documentation for these shortcodes is inside the plugin settings or see the screenshot.)

 = Permalink Tool =
-This tool can rename all existing Cyrillic permalinks to Latin inside database.
+This tool can rename all existing Cyrillic permalinks to Latin inside the database.
 This tool is in the configuration of this plugin.

 = PHP Functions =
 We also thought of PHP developers where we have enabled several useful functions that they can use within WordPress themes and plugins.
 The documentation for these functions is inside the plugin settings.